Isriix/Basic-Python-Port-Scanner/README.md

 ```

 ## Disclaimer
 This project is for educational purposes only.
-Using keyloggers without explicit permission is illegal and unethical.
+Using scanners without explicit permission is illegal and unethical.
 Always ensure you have proper consent before running this or similar software on any device.